JenniferST10470670/Mystery_Number_App/README.md

 Our app was a Mystery Number Challenge game created with React Native using the coding language of Typescript.
 The game had to enable the user to enter a random number between 1 and 100.
 The user is expected to enter their guess.
 After entering the guess the user should click the button in order to see if it displays the correct result.

 # Design Considerations
+The app was designed with an easy-to-nagivate user interface which offers the user a smooth and inituitive user experience.
+It was designed in a way that it's able to function on different screen sizes without giving any issues.
+It is compatible on different sizes.
+The design of the app is simple, without any complexies that overwhelm the user.

 # Feautures